khyal-d/AI-Agent-for-Intelligent-Data-Extraction-and-Web-Search/README.md

     from dotenv import load_dotenv

 4. Run the application using `streamlit run steps.py`.
+5. Use the provided csv files or personal csv files for input.
-5. Access the dashboard via `http://localhost:port/` in your web browser.
+6. Access the dashboard via `http://localhost:port/` in your web browser.

 ## Future Enhancements
 - Implement advanced error handling for API and data extraction processes.